International Women’s Day is a global day celebrating the social, economic, cultural, and political achievements of women.

 Nicky Butterworth – Chief Operations Officer

-Personal development is really important to me and being in a supportive environment is key in my choice of employer, which is why I chose to work at Guru.
+Personal development is really important to me and being in a supportive environment is key in my choice of employer, which is why I chose to work at Guru Systems.
 I want to help foster an environment that supports people through their career journey, wherever that may take them.

 Chatting to people in the industry, as I was leaving BEIS in 2019, I realised that not everyone had this opportunity.
 So against the backdrop of an industry considering the skills gaps that predicted growth might create, and utilising the energy and support of the District Heating Divas, I set up the Heat Exchanger Mentoring Programme.
 Now in its second year, it has matched 67 mentor pairs.